lezcano/expRNN/README.md

 Just copy the four main files into your code and start using the class `ExpRNN` included in the file `exprnn.py`.

-## Add orthogonal constraints to layers
+## Add orthogonal constraints to your code

 We show how to implement orthogonal constraints for non-square linear layers.
 This is a generalisation of the framework presented in the paper.
 We show an example in `orthogonal_layer.py`.
 This could also be applied to other kinds of layers like CNNs.